Battle of Gedo: April 27, 2011

 The fighting started after Somali forces ambushed Al-Shabaab fighters in Tulo-Barwaqo, near Garbaharey.
 The spokesman for the Ahlu Sunna Waljama'a paramilitary claimed they killed around 20 fighters from the opposing side.
 On the road between Elberde and Luuq a roadside mine killed 15 people.
 The landmine detonated underneath a minibus, killing nine passengers immediately.
 Six passengers subsequently died from blood loss.

 In Tulo-Barwaqo, Ahlu Sunna Waljama’a fighters clashed with Al-Shabaab militants an Ahlu Sunna spokesman, reported that Ahlu Sunna fighters captured “assault rifles, pistols, explosive devices and … two military vehicles” and had killed about twenty Al-Shabaab militants.

 In Luuq, Al-Shabaab attacked Transitional Federal Government troops using hit-and-run tactics, killing four soldiers.

 In Elwak, Al-Shabaab ambushed government soldiers, killing ten.
 One military vehicle belonging to Somali military forces was burnt, and two others were damaged by gunshots in the skirmish.

 April 28, 2011

 Some 36 Al-Shabaab fighters were killed after fighting with Somali army in the village of Tulo Barwaqo just outside Garbaharey town.

 Al-Shabaab launched an ambush attack on Somali forces in Gedo region.
 Al-Shabaab are said to have ambushed government forces flanked by military vehicles at the village of Kured just outside Luuq District.
 At least 5 persons, all the combatants, were killed and dozens more injured during the confrontation.

-27 gunmen from pro-government Ahlu Sunna Waljama'a group were killed in the skirmishes this day and 8 transitional government troops.
+27 gunmen from pro-government Ahlu Sunna Waljama'a group and 8 transitional government troops were killed.